tldr-pages/tldr/pages/common/mktemp.md

 `mktemp --suffix "{{.ext}}"`

-- Create a temporary directory and print the absolute path to it (non-portable long option: --directory):
+- Create a temporary directory and print the absolute path to it:

 `mktemp -d`